kw7oe/kw7oe.github.io/content/posts/essential-date-functions-for-grouping-in-postgresql.md

 - `date_part` to extract part of the date.
 It is useful when we need to extract part of the date as integer.
 Perhaps, we want to use it for calculation or in `ORDER BY` clause.

+Utilizing these few function I have managed to implement aggregation of data for different period such as:

+- Showing daily steps for the current/past week where labels are Mon, Tues, ..., Sun
+- Showing daily steps for the current/past month where labels are 1, 2, ..., 31
+- Showing monthly steps for the current/past year where labels are Jan, Feb, ..., Dec

 There are probably more use cases of these date functions that I haven't come across yet.
 So, don't let this post limit your usage.